jaderigby/SVG/README.md

 Save it, and when you want to use this path, simply use the value `-profile-` for the `to` attribute, like so:  `svg clean to:-profile-`.

-Available Options:
+Available Options (for clean, format, and minify):

 - __file:__           Specify a specific file by path

-- __batch:__          't/true', Processes all files in the current directory, or the 'from' path
+- __batch:__          't|true', Processes all files in the current directory, or the 'from' path

 - __from:__           Path/directory to work from.
 Use the value '-profile-' to utilize your profile's 'fromPath'